 We get energy, like glucose, from the foods that we eat.
-People with diabetes, have little glucose entering the muscle cells, so the body will signal that it needs more food even though there is plenty in the blood.
+People with type 2 diabetes, have little glucose entering the muscle cells, so the body will signal that it needs more food even though there is plenty in the blood.
 You may have ongoing hunger, regardless of how much you have already eaten, because the body is craving more energy.

 Yeast and other fungi use glucose for energy and thrive in an environment that is high in sugar.
 Yeast infections can occur in both men and women.
 Infections can grow in any place on the body that is a warm, moist fold of the skin, including: